-- To consult with our residents on ways of devolving power and giving communities a greater say in what happens in their locale potentially through the establishment of new Parish, Town and Community Councils. - To support the voluntary and community sector to co-ordinate an effective response to the cost-of-living crisis, including effective distribution of the Household Support Fund. - To work as part of the Community Safety Partnership to delivery priorities to address domestic abuse, crime, and disorder, ASB and support vulnerable people. - To deliver the Safer Streets Programme in Sittingbourne and Sheerness town centres. - To deliver an effective public space CCTV service and town centre radio scheme, and to grow wider service delivery by the control centre. - To engage with schools to inform young people about democracy and the work of the council.
+- To consult with our residents on ways of devolving power and giving communities a greater say in what happens in their locale potentially through the establishment of new Parish, Town and Community Councils if there is community support to do it. - To ensure active and effective engagement mechanisms are in place so that all residents and communities have the opportunity to engage with the Council. - To support the voluntary and community sector to co-ordinate an effective response to the cost-of-living crisis, including effective distribution of the Household Support Fund. - To work as part of the Community Safety Partnership to delivery priorities to address domestic abuse, crime, and disorder, ASB and support vulnerable people. - To deliver the Safer Streets Programme in Sittingbourne and Sheerness town centres. - To deliver an effective public space CCTV service and town centre radio scheme, and to grow wider service delivery by the control centre. - To engage with schools to inform young people about democracy and the work of the council.